nguyenquyhy/Flight-Tracker-StreamDeck/docs/USERGUIDE.md

 7. There should now be a "MSFS2020-module" folder, open that folder.
 8. Copy the "mobiflight-event-module" folder to your MSFS community folder.
 9. Relaunch MSFS 2020
-10. Configure Flight-Stream-Deck with [newly supported events](/FlightStreamDeck.Core/TOGGLE_EVENT.cs#L773), courtesy of MobiFlight!
+10. Configure Flight-Stream-Deck with MobiFlight events!
 They are like the normal SDK events, except the wasm module in the community folder interacts with the gauges/instruments directly when receiving them.

 We've included a quick GNS 530 example for the knobs and basic buttons [here](https://github.com/nguyenquyhy/Flight-Tracker-StreamDeck/tree/master/Assets/Starter%20Profiles/MobiFlight-GNS-530.streamDeckProfile)